-Interstitial cystitis is a chronic bladder condition that’s often characterized by pelvic and bladder pressure and pain.
-Interstitial Cystitis affects between three and eight million women and between one and four million men in the United States.1 The development of interstitial cystitis is more common in women than in men.
+Interstitial cystitis is a chronic bladder condition often characterized by pelvic and bladder pressure and pain.
+It affects between three and seven million women and one and four million men in the United States.
+The development of interstitial cystitis is more common in women than in men.

-In order to be diagnosed with interstitial cystitis, patients typically have to have symptoms for six or more weeks.
+Patients typically have symptoms for six or more weeks to be diagnosed with interstitial cystitis.
 Other conditions, such as a urinary tract infection, may need to be ruled out.
-There isn’t one standard way to diagnose this condition currently.
+Currently, there isn’t one standard way to diagnose this condition.

 What Causes Interstitial Cystitis?

 Nobody has an exact answer as to what causes interstitial cystitis.
-Researchers postulate that autoimmune processes, fibrosis, mast cell dysfunction, pelvic floor dysfunction, and more could contribute to the development of interstitial cystitis.
+Researchers postulate that autoimmune processes, fibrosis, mast cell dysfunction, pelvic floor dysfunction, and more could contribute to its development.

 Some people are able to notice that certain foods like chocolate or beverages like coffee aggravate their interstitial cystitis symptoms.
 Physical and mental stress can exacerbate the symptoms of interstitial cystitis.

-Researchers in 2018 found that several genetic variations can cause interstitial cystitis, which also indicates a hereditary link.2
+Researchers in 2018 found that several genetic variations can cause interstitial cystitis, which also indicates a hereditary link.1

 Interstitial Cystitis Signs & Symptoms

-The severity of symptoms can range widely for those with interstitial cystitis.
-Some people can manage their symptoms easily, while others need extensive support to live their daily lives comfortably.
+The severity of symptoms for those with interstitial cystitis can range widely.
+Some people can manage their symptoms easily, while others need extensive support to live comfortably in their daily lives.

 If you’re experiencing interstitial cystitis, you may have one or more of the following symptoms:

-Nocturia is a condition that results in people frequently waking up during the night to urinate and is often associated with the symptoms of interstitial cystitis.3
+Nocturia is a condition that results in people frequently waking up during the night to urinate and is often associated with the symptoms of interstitial cystitis.2

 Can Cannabis Help Alleviate Interstitial Cystitis Symptoms?

-There are various treatment options for those experiencing interstitial cystitis.
-Which treatment option is chosen will depend on the severity of the symptoms and lifestyle and diet choices.
+There are various treatment options for interstitial cystitis.
+The choice will depend on the severity of the symptoms and lifestyle and diet choices.
 Treatment options should begin with modifications to the individual's lifestyle and diet and may also include physical therapy.

 The receptors for cannabinoids are located throughout the body, allowing cannabis to affect different biological systems, including the urinary tract.
 So although treatment for interstitial cystitis requires prescription medication, cannabis may help alleviate some of its symptoms.
-Although research is limited, one study found that 82% of patients that used cannabis for interstitial cystitis had less pain.4
+Although research is limited, one study found that 82% of patients who used cannabis for interstitial cystitis had less pain.3

 If you’re considering whether or not to use cannabis to help with interstitial cystitis, it’s best to speak with a medical professional about all of your options and get a personalized recommendation.